bleek42/bleek42/README.md

 * Attend daily meetings with a diverse group of stakeholders & developers spanning across time zones in order to coordinate task delegation, progress updates, and raise potential issues within the framework of an individual "sprint".
 * Implementation, and ongoing maintenance of a complex NodeJS REST API with a secure authentication & authorization regime based on user group(s), role(s), read, write, execute permissions, notification events, and robust error handling.
-Responsible for the following parts of tech-stack: Typescript, Angular, SCSS, ExpressJS, PostgreSQL, MS Azure, Jenkins CI/CD.
+Responsible for the following parts of tech stack: Typescript, Angular, SCSS, ExpressJS, PostgreSQL, MS Azure, Jenkins CI/CD.
 * Observe test-driven development practices for all work items assigned for the duration of each sprint, follow a set git commit message standard, run all code linting checks & formatting fixes, then deploy to Azure live demo instance.

 ##### Business Development Representative
 ##### ***GreenStar Exteriors, Philadelphia PA***
 **August 2017 - August 2019**
-* Charisma & bravery to succeed in door-to-door & cold-call marketing to homeowners' exterior remodeling & improvement estimates, based on particular criteria guidelines that I personally identified & qualified.
+* Charisma & bravery to succeed in door-to-door & cold-call marketing to homeowners' exterior remodeling & improvement estimates, based on particular criteria guidelines that I identified & qualified.
 * Generating leads for next-gen window, roofing & siding installations.
-* Getting appointments that are kept, determining earning potential with a top-grossing sale in excess of $80,000 (USD).
+* Getting appointments that are kept, determining earning potential.
+Set an appointment that led to closing the highest earning installation with my counterpart in the demo team for month of May 2019 at $80000(USD), setting a new best personal record for myself as well.

 ##### Sales Manager, Assistant
 ##### ***Verizon Wireless, Brigantine NJ***